nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Allows grouping and autocompletion of `Tag` and `Command` objects.
 * Supports addition and deletion of items.
 * Supports finding of first item.
-* Supports finding of first item that contains specified keyword.
+* Supports finding of first item that starts with specified keyword.

 --------------------------------------------------------------------------------------------------------------------